-A calorimetry system is employed in the CEPC detector for precise energy measurements of electrons, photons, taus and hadronic jets.
-To fully exploit the potential of the CEPC for Higgs and electroweak physics, the energy resolution of the CEPC calorimetry system for hadronic jets needs to be pushed quite beyond today's limits.
-This is a jet energy resolution of 3%-4%, or $30\%/\sqrt{E}$, required at energies below about 100 GeV.
+A calorimetry system is employed in the CEPC detector to provide hermetic coverage for high resolution energy measurements of electrons, photons, taus and hadronic jets.
+To fully exploit the potential of the CEPC physics program for Higgs and electroweak physics, every decay of the intermediate vector bosons, W and Z, and the Higgs boson needs to have high sensitivity in the analysis.
+This requirement, in turn, means that the energy resolution of the CEPC calorimetry system for hadronic jets needs to be pushed quite beyond today's limits.
+This corresponds to a jet energy resolution of 3%-4%, or $30\%/\sqrt{E}$, required at energies below about 100 GeV.
 This resolution is about a factor of two better than that provided by the LEP detectors and the currently operating calorimeters at the LHC, and would significantly improve the separation of the W and Z bosons in their hadronic decays, as shown in Figure 5.1.
 Two different technology approaches are pursued for the CEPC calorimetry system, the first one aiming to measure individual particles in a jet using a calorimetry system with very high granularity based on the particle flow concept, while the second aiming at a homogeneous and integrated solution based on the dual-readout concept.
 Both approaches will be described in this chapter, while the first approach is the baseline for the design of the CEPC calorimetry system in that it is integrated in the full CEPC detector simulation.

 The particle flow algorithm (PFA [1]) is a very promising approach to achieve the unprecedented jet energy resolution of 3%-4%.
 The basic idea of the PFA is to make use of the optimal sub-detector in a detector system to determine the energy/momentum of each particle in a jet.
-An essential prerequisite for realization of this idea is to distinguish among energy deposits of indvidual particles from a jet in a calorimetry system.
-And high three-dimension granularity is required for the calorimetry system to achieve this.
-So PFA calorimeters all feature extremely fine three-dimension granularity which allows reconstruction and idenfication of every single particle showers in a jet.
+An essential prerequisite for realization of this idea is to distinguish among energy deposits of individual particles from a jet in the calorimetry system.
+High, three-dimensional spatial granularity is required for the calorimetry system to achieve this.
+Therefore, PFA calorimeters feature finely segmented, three-dimensional granularity and compact, spatially separated, particle showers to facilitate the reconstruction and idenfication of every single particle shower in a jet.
 It is for this feature PFA calorimeters are usually also called imaging calorimeters.
 A PFA calorimetry system generally consists of an electromagnetic calorimeter (ECAL), optimized for measurements of photons and electrons, and a hadronic calorimeter (HCAL) to measure hadronic showers.